MKLab-ITI/pygrank/documentation/measures.md

 Args:
  * *graph:* Optional.
 The graph on which to calculate the measure.
 If None (default) it is automatically extracted from graph signals passed for evaluation.
  * *max_rank:* Optional.
 The maximum value scores can assume.
 To maintain a probabilistic formulation of conductance, this can be greater but not less than the maximum rank during evaluation.
 Default is 1.
+Pass algorithms through a normalization to ensure that this limit is not violated.

 Example: